stoqs/stoqs/docker/README.md

 We build the STOQS image on top of `mbari/stoqs-base`:

-Also in this case, make sure to `cd` to the root directory of the stoqs repository clone.
+Also in this case, make sure to execute `docker build` from the parent directory:

 ```
-$ docker build -f Dockerfile-stoqs \
+$ docker build -f docker/Dockerfile-stoqs \
          --build-arg STOQSADM_PASS=${STOQSADM_PASS} \
          --build-arg POSTGRES_PASSWORD=${POSTGRES_PASSWORD} \
          --build-arg STOQS_HOST_MAPSERVER_PORT=${STOQS_HOST_MAPSERVER_PORT} \